 The usual approach is finding a solution, or stated more clearly: trying to get rid of it.

 We either try to get rid of the sensation of unhappiness (for instance) or start seeking the opposite: happiness.
-So we call some friends, have a drink, play some music, watch tv, read a book (for some a book on spirituality, maybe).
-We avoid, deflect, entertain, meditate, jog, or watch an online satsang of our favorite teacher: anything is basically better than inquiring into unhappiness/happiness, which would be THE thing to ‘do’ if one considers oneself to be interested in truth, liberation, awakening or growing up.
+So we call some friends, have a drink, play some music, watch tv, allow ourselves to get sucked into ‘social’ media, read a book (for some a book on spirituality, maybe).
+We avoid, deflect, distract, entertain, meditate, jog, or watch an online satsang of our favorite teacher: anything is basically better than inquiring into unhappiness/happiness, which would be THE thing to ‘do’ if one considers oneself to be interested in truth, liberation, awakening or growing up.

-Rather than inquiring into the problem of unhappiness, loneliness, or whatever, we move away from it as soon as we can.
+Rather than inquiring into the problem of unhappiness, loneliness, or whatever it may be, we move away from it as soon as we can.
 Instead of truly feeling into it we run.
-Instead of facing ourselves and really observe what’s actually happening we rather fight the feeling, flee from it, or try to reach a preferred (temporary) sensation.
+Instead of facing ourselves and really observe what’s actually happening we rather fight or suppress the feeling, flee from it, complain about it, or try to reach a preferred (temporary) sensation.

 This way we train ourselves in avoiding or fighting and fleeing, in the meantime deluding ourselves to be spiritual seekers, or truth-lovers.
 Such fun in this dream theater!